SMZR 25x175 / N52 - magnetic roller

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are used in HDD drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: